galeone/galeone.github.io/_posts/2020-03-26-facectrl-control-media-player-face.md

 2. **Face tracking**: the face detection task is usually implemented using neural networks or other traditional methods that, often, are not adequate for a real-time application.
 Thus, we have to use a tracking algorithm to track the detected face.
 3. **Classification**: while tracking we have to understand if the person is wearing headphones.

-The problem of detecting a face in an image is a traditional computer vision problem and as such, there exists several face detection algorithm ready to use that works pretty well.
+The problem of detecting a face in an image is a traditional computer vision problem and as such, there exist several face detection algorithms ready to use that work pretty well.
 The same reasoning applies to the face tracking, there are several trackers ready to use that are fast, accurate, and robust to subject transformations and occlusions.

 The problem of detecting when a person wears headphones, instead, can be modeled in two different ways: